Select Page

 Are there any entrance fees for visiting the castle?

-Yes, you must pay a separate entrance fee to visit the palace, the park palaces, or the museums on the grounds.
-Purchasing a combination ticket allows you to visit the individual attractions over several days.
+Yes, separate admission fees apply for visiting the castle, the park pavilions, and the museums on the grounds.
+Purchasing a combination ticket allows you to spread your visits to the individual attractions over several days.
+However, it is advisable to book your ticket online in advance.

 Who designed the Stone Hall?